BMORE BUS

 MTA implements changes to bus routes—both where the routes go and how frequently they come—each Fall via the annual service plan process.
 These regular service updates ensure that MTA is responsive to the latest travel patterns and needs of riders.
 However, with the annual service plan process following a one-year planning and implementation cycle, there’s little room for service planning beyond reacting to current trends.

-With the BMORE BUS short-range transit plan, MTA is taking a proactive and comprehensive look at what bus service improvements should be prioritized over the next five to ten years of annual service planning.
+With the BMORE BUS short-range transit plan, MTA is taking a proactive and comprehensive look at what bus service improvements could be implemented over the next five to ten years with additional resources.
 BMORE BUS will also identify the operational and capital resources needed for each recommended improvement; this will help stakeholders understand the levels of investment required for different types of service improvements.

 iAre you redesigning the bus network?